 22nd Annual Downtown Dunedin Art Festival, Dunedin

-Situated along Dunedin’s Main Street, you will meet the nation’s most talented artists showcasing a broad spectrum of mediums including sculpture, photography, glass, paintings, ceramics, jewelry, mixed media and more!
-Howard Alan Events offers patrons the opportunity to personally meet with the artists, commission a work of art, and learn what inspires the artists’ work.
+Situated along Dunedin’s Main Street, you will meet the nation’s most talented artists showcasing a broad spectrum of mediums including sculpture, photography, glass, paintings, ceramics, jewelry, mixed media, and also more!
+Howard Alan Events offers patrons the opportunity to personally meet with the artists, commission a work of art, and also learn what inspires the artists’ work.
 10 a.m. – 5 p.m.
 Free. http://www.artfestival.com/festivals/downtown-dunedin-art-festival

 31st Annual Las Olas Art Fair, Fort Lauderdale